AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-customize.md

     >[!CAUTION]
     >
-    > It will be important **not** to refresh the browser throughout this exercise, otherwise the console JavaScript will be lost.
+    > It is important **not** to refresh the browser throughout this exercise, otherwise the console JavaScript is lost.

 1. In the browser, with the **Console** open, click the name of the author in the Byline component: